EnigmaSoft14/ApexStreamDisplay/README.md

 # ApexStreamDisplay
 A simple program to display Apex Legends stats in OBS Studio through textfiles.

+# Disclaimer
+The app will trigger Microsoft SmartScreen.
+First of all, GitHub’s terms of service is very clear that: "You must not transmit any worms or viruses or any code of a destructive nature."
+As a hobbyist programmer, I’m not a verified publisher to Microsoft.
+This means that Windows Security flags all my applications as potentially dangerous.
+I have double and triple checked the code and its 100% safe.

 # What if I have a question or need more help?
 * Feel free to [tweet](https://twitter.com/theguitarleader) me or come visit the [Discord Server.](https://discord.gg/qzymgKGb7j)